hansroh/skitai/README.rst

 *New in version 0.26.15*

+You can efficient cache with explicit model mutation time.

+- when your model is changed, call was.setlu ("model-state-name")
+- when query your model, add parameter - was.getlu ("model-state-name"), for deciding if use cache or not

+*Note* that it is useful only if your model make regular and controlled mutation by single or a few producer (any of computer, machine or human).
+Otherwise you could consider NoSQL things for your cache system, and Skitai corequest support MongoDB and Redis.

-`use_cache` value can be True, False or last updated time of base object.
+Corequest's `use_cache` parameter value can be True, False or last updated time of base object.
 If last updated is greater than cached time, cache will be expired immediately and begin new query/request.

 You can integrate your models changing and cache control.